Seeing Behind the Mask

 A Simple Life

 Milly now avoids most social contact.
-She wouldn’t go to lunch club (“Playgroup,” as she calls it) if I didn’t say it was important, or that her GP encouraged socialising.
-Masking still persists - she wants to belong, to appear in control.
-She still asks after people, still smiles, still offers warmth.
+She wouldn’t attend the lunch club without gentle encouragement.
+Masking persists - she wants to belong and appear in control - but she still asks after people, smiles, and offers warmth.

 This is what care looks like for us now: quieter, smaller, and manageable.